 Germany newspaper Bild reported Bayern Munich were leading the chase as they want to bring in the Lille star to be a long-term replacement for Arjen Robben.
 And given the similarities in style that would certainly be a sensible move.

 But the riches of the Premier League could prove decisive.
-Lille are likely to accept the highest offer they receive and Manchester United, Arsenal, Chelsea or Tottenham Hotspur and Everton are all reportedly monitoring the winger.
+Lille are likely to accept the highest offer they receive and Manchester United, Arsenal, Chelsea, Tottenham Hotspur, Everton and, finally, Manchester City, are all reportedly monitoring the winger.

 Importantly, however, Pépé is likely to go where he feels he has the best chance of succeeding.
 In the summer, Lyon had a bid accepted for the 23-year-old but he opted to remain at the Stade Pierre-Mauroy as he felt it would be more beneficial for his development.